-Dr. Anthony joined our practice in 1987 and is board-certified in Family Practice and Sports Medicine.
+Dr. Anthony went to medical school at the Des Moines University of Osteopathic Medicine.
+He completed his family practice residency at Phoenix General Hospital.
+He completed his sports medicine fellowship at San Diego Sports Medicine & Family Health Center in 1987, and joined the practice immediately after.
+Dr. Anthony is board-certified in family medicine and sports medicine.
 He is a team physician for the US Olympic Training Center, SDSU club sports, San Diego Christian College, Cuyamaca College, and Santa Fe Christian High School.
-He is also an Assistant Clinical Professor at the UCSD School of Medicine and adjunct professor at SDSU.
-He has served on many boards, including the Governor’s Board for Alvarado Hospital Medical Center, and the San Diego Academy of Family Practice, over which he currently presides.
+He is an Assistant Clinical Professor at the UCSD School of Medicine and adjunct professor at SDSU.
+He has served on many boards, including the Governor’s Board for Alvarado Hospital Medical Center, and the San Diego Academy of Family Practice.
 He has been the team physician for the Challenged Athletes Foundation (CAF) and the Million Dollar Ride since 2007.
-Dr. Anthony was voted among America’s Best Family Medicine Doctors by the Consumers’ Research Council of America in 2008, and as one of San Diego Top Doctors in 2014.
+Dr. Anthony was voted among America’s Best Family Medicine Doctors by the Consumers’ Research Council of America and as one of San Diego Top Doctors for multiple years.

-Dr. Ralph was just inducted as the president of the California Academy of Family Practice (CAFP), a coveted and honorable position for family practitioners in the state of California.
-CAFP has a membership of over 9,000 physicians in California, and is the largest chapter of the AAFP, the national organization.
-The CAFP is dedicated to improving the quality of Family practice by educating physicians, as well as to working with the government to optimize legislation.
+Dr. Ralph was just inducted as the president of the California Academy of Family Physicians (CAFP), a coveted and honorable position for family practitioners in the state of California.
+CAFP has a membership of over 10,000 physicians in California, and is the largest chapter of the AAFP, the national organization.
+The CAFP is dedicated to improving the quality of Family practice by educating physicians as well as to working with the government to optimize legislation.

-Dr. Look joined San Diego Sports Medicine in 2001 after completing our Primary Care Sports Medicine fellowship program and a Family Practice residency at Sharp Healthcare in San Diego.
-She graduated from Jefferson Medical College in Philadelphia and is board-certified in Family Medicine, Sports Medicine and Obesity Medicine.
-Dr. Look serves on the Board of Directors for the American Heart Association San Diego Chapter and was the National Medical Director for the Susan G. Komen for the Cure Breast Cancer 3 Day Walk for several years.
-She was a team physician for the United States 2008 Summer Olympics in Beijing, China and 2010 Winter Olympics in Vancouver, Canada.
+Dr. Look joined San Diego Sports Medicine & Family Health Center in 2001 after completing our Primary Care Sports Medicine fellowship program and a Family Practice residency at Sharp Healthcare in San Diego.
+She graduated from Jefferson Medical College in Philadelphia and is board-certified in Family Medicine, Sports Medicine, and Obesity Medicine.
+Dr. Look serves on the Board of Directors for the American Heart Association San Diego Chapter and was the National Medical Director for the Susan G. Komen for the Cure Breast Cancer 3-Day Walk for several years.
+She was a team physician for the United States 2008 Summer Olympics in Beijing, China, and 2010 Winter Olympics in Vancouver, Canada.
 She is currently a staff physician for the US Olympic Training Center in Chula Vista and a team physician for the USA Men’s and Women’s Rugby Sevens Team.
-Dr. Look has been honored by San Diego Magazine and the San Diego County Medical Society as one of San Diego’s “Top Doctors” in Family Medicine and Sports Medicine in 2006, 2008, 2009, 2010, 2012, 2013 and 2014.
+Dr. Look has been honored by San Diego Magazine and the San Diego County Medical Society as one of San Diego’s “Top Doctors” in Family Medicine and Sports Medicine in 2006, 2008, 2009, 2010, 2012, 2013, and 2014.

 Dr. Rodriguez also serves on the CA ACOFP Board, AOASM Board of Directors, and is on many National ACOFP Committees.
 She is the company physician for the San Diego Ballet, The Academy of Performing Arts of San Diego, and The San Diego Symphony.
 She participates in team coverage for the California Ballet, San Diego State University Athletics, San Diego Surge Women’s Football, San Diego Derby Dolls, and the US Olympic Training Center in Chula Vista, CA.